-We've taken a hard look at the best mixers on the market right now, so that you don't have to, and boiled them down to a great shortlist of options for you to pick from.
+We've taken a hard look at the best mixers on the market right now, so that you don't have to and we've whittled them down to a great shortlist of options for you to pick from.
 Take a look, below.

 Our guide to the best kitchen stand mixers to buy today